Online conferences

 The MA Code of Conduct as it relates to in-person events and hospitality also applies to online conferences.

-Hospitality must be reasonable and appropriate, and therefore upholding the integrity and reputation of the industry.
+Hospitality must be reasonable and appropriate, and uphold the integrity and reputation of the industry.

 • It is not appropriate to provide hospitality to a HCP in the absence of a company staff member (whether physically or virtually), and without educational balance.